-Ms. Barbara Reese, MSW, LCSW, MPS, BC-DTR, is the Owner and Director of The Women's Therapy Service.
-Ms. Reese is a State Licensed Clinical Social Worker and approved Clinical Supervisor.
-She has been practicing in Montclair since 1995.
-She utilizes a psychodynamic approach to individuals, both men and women, child/family treatment, and women's mental health.
+Ms. Barbara Reese, MSW, LCSW, MPS, BC-DMT, is Owner and Clinical Director of The Women's Therapy Service of Montclair.
+Ms. Reese is a NJ State Licensed Clinical Social Worker and a NJ approved Clinical Social Work Supervisor.
+She is an Expressive Arts Therapist - a Registered Dance/Movement Therapist, Board-Certified at the Supervisory Level.

-She has a non-profit affiliation with A.N.A.D., a national non-profit organization for the advocacy for eating disorders.
-Ms. Reese is the Coordinator of ANAD of Northern New Jersey, which is a monthly support group held at The Saint Barnabas Ambulatory Care Center in Livingston.
-She coordinates teams of Professional and Recovered Leaders who facilitate these multi-family support groups, that are free and open to the public.
+She is the Coordinator of A.N.A.D. of Northern NJ, which is a monthly Eating Disorder Support Group held at The Saint Barnabas Ambulatory Care Center in Livingston.
+She coordinates teams of Professional and Recovered Group Facilitators, for this group program that is free and open to the public.
 This support group site was recognized in the Forum for the Academy of Eating Disorders Journal, in 2009.

-Ms. Reese has extensive experience with Grief/Loss Counseling.
-She works with children and families who are also supported by grief organizations such as Rainbows, Good Grief, and C.O.P.S – Concerns of Police Survivors, for families affected by a parent/spouse killed in the line of duty.
-She is in the process of becoming a Collaborative Law Professional and utilizes this constructive approach in counseling children and parents in their journey through Separation and Divorce process.
+She has extensive experience with Grief/Loss Counseling.
+She works with young children and families who are also supported by grief organizations such as Rainbows, Good Grief, and C.O.P.s – Concerns for Police Survivors, for families affected by a parent killed in the line of duty.

-Throughout her professional career, Ms. Reese has utilized the Arts in Psychotherapy.
-Her graduate degrees are in Expressive Arts Therapy from Pratt Institute (MPS, 1987) and Clinical Social Work from New York University (MSW, 1993).
-She is an experienced Dance/Movement Therapist, Board Certified at the Supervisory level (DTR- BC).
-This mind-body blend is a core foundation in the treatment orientation for all of her clinical work.
+Throughout her professional career, she has utilized the Arts in Psychotherapy in teaching professionals and in her clinical work.
+Her graduate degrees are from Pratt Institute in Expressive Arts Therapy, MPS, and from NYU in Clinical Social Work, MSW.
+This mind-body blend is a core foundation in all of her clinical work.

 Ms. Reese is a professional member of: